| | | |

 overhead image of vegan apple spice cake with slice removed.

-Thoroughly grease the bundt pan - this recipe will fit a 10" bundt pan.
+• Thoroughly grease the bundt pan - this recipe will fit a 10" bundt pan.
 As such, be sure to grease every inch of the pan to prevent sticking.
 You may still need to run a long sharp knife gently around the edges and center of the pan to help it release.
 However, if you pan was greased really well, it should come out in one beautiful piece no problem.
+Again, if you're new to bundt pans, please visit my post about how to use a bundt pan.

-Cut the apples into ½" cubes - the best size dice for the apples is about ½" in size.
-This will make them small enough that they won't create big craters or soft spots in the bake into the top f your cake.
+• Cut the apples into ½" cubes - the best size dice for the apples is about ½" in size.
+This is small enough that they won't create big craters or soft spots in the crumb or the top of the cake.

-Use a neutral tasting vegetable oil - this recipe uses extra virgin olive oil, however, I have also made it successfully with vegetable oil.
+• Use a neutral tasting vegetable oil - this recipe uses extra virgin olive oil, however, I have also made this successfully with other neutral vegetable oils.
 Avoid full bodied olive oils as they could alter the flavour of your cake.
-You could also opt for melted unrefined coconut oil.

-Spoon the batter into the bundt cake pan, don't pour -this will ensure you won't create any air bubbles or craters in the top of your cake
+• Spoon the batter into the bundt cake pan, don't pour -this will ensure you won't create any air bubbles or craters in the cake.

-Wait 10 minutes before releasing your cake from the pan - a hot cake is more prone to breaking.
+• Wait 10 minutes before releasing your cake from the pan - a hot cake is more prone to breaking.
 As such, place the cake tin on a cooling rack and wait about 10 minutes before unmolding.
-Don't extend the pan cooling time otherwise your cake will start to condensate and make it mushy on the outside.
+Don't extend the pan cooling time otherwise your cake will start to condensate and could become mushy.

 head on image of vegan apple spice cake with slice removed.